 What is the Clinical Opiate Withdrawal Scale?

 Everyone’s experience with addiction is different.
 Likewise, everyone’s path toward recovery is unique.
 When it comes to overcoming an addiction to opiates, seeking outside help is a must.
 For that help to be effective, a treatment plan that is tailored to suit the needs of the individual patient is essential.
-Rehab facilities have many tools at their disposal, and one of the best ones for assessing a patient’s opiate withdrawal symptoms and experiences is something called the Clinical Opiate Withdrawal Scale.
-Read on to learn more about this useful tool and how it is used to help people overcome serious addictions.
+Rehab facilities have many tools at their disposal, and one of the best ones for assessing a patient’s withdrawal symptoms is something called the Clinical Opioid Withdrawal Scale, or COWS scale for short.
+Read on to learn more about this useful opiate withdrawal scale and how it is used to help people overcome serious addictions.

-Often abbreviated simply as COWS, the Clinical Opiate Withdrawal Scale is an 11-point scale that is used to rate common symptoms and signs of opiate withdrawal.
+Often abbreviated simply as COWS, the Clinical Opioid Withdrawal Scale is an 11-item assessment tool that is used to rate common symptoms and signs of opiate withdrawal.
 Unlike the Subjective Opiate Withdrawal Scale, or SOWS, which is a self-reporting tool, it is designed to be administered by a clinician.
 Each of the 11 listed symptoms are given a score on a scale of 0 to 5, with 5 representing the most severe manifestation of the symptom in question.
 The patient’s cows score is then tallied and used to determine a tailored opioid withdrawal treatment plan.

 Continued after image:

-Inpatient and outpatient treatment centers alike have numerous tools at their disposal for helping patients to withdraw safely from opiates.
+Inpatient and outpatient treatment centers alike rely on tools like the COWS scale to help patients safely withdraw from opiates.
 In particular, medications like buprenorphine and suboxone are often prescribed to help manage the most severe and uncomfortable symptoms.
 In turn, patients are less likely to relapse due to severe discomfort.
 However, to be effective, these medications must be administered at strategic points in the withdrawal process.
 The COWS scale is the primary tool that clinicians use to determine not only which medications should be used but when they should be administered.

 1. Resting pulse rate – The patient’s pulse is monitored regularly.
 A resting pulse of 80 or below is given a score of zero while a resting pulse of 120 or higher is given a score of five.